agileapps-dev-com/ace-lib-theme/docs/variables/component/record-process.md

 ## <ace-record-process\>
-Below variables are available for customizing.
+Following variable is available for customization:

 | Variable                              | Default value    | Description                                |
 | --------------------------------------|------------------|--------------------------------------------|
 | $ace-record-process-header-font-size  | 2rem             | Sets the font size property for the header.|

-The above variable can be assigned with different values as below:
+You can assign different values to the above variable as follows:
 ```scss
 $ace-record-process-header-font-size: 20px;
 ```